Misaacnorman/testmate/README.md

 4.  **Set up environment variables:**
     This project uses Firebase for its backend.
 You will need to create a Firebase project and get your configuration credentials.
-    - Create a file named `.env` in the root of the project.
+    - Create a file named `.env.local` in the root of the project.
-    - Add your Firebase configuration details to this file.
-You can get these from your Firebase project settings.
+    - Add your Firebase configuration details to this file (copied from your Firebase project settings).

-    _Note: The `.env` file is listed in `.gitignore` and should not be committed to the repository._
+    *Note: The `.env.local` file is listed in `.gitignore` and should not be committed to the repository.*

 5.  **Run the development server:**
     ```bash
     npm run dev
     ```

-Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
-You can start editing the page by modifying `src/app/page.tsx`.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ---